nkkchem/AMEnCovDock/README.md

 ## ANALYSIS
-Once the run is completed, the binding affinities are extracted and sorted from highest to smallest.
+Once the run is completed, the binding affinities are extracted and sorted from highest to lowest.

 docked_proteins/scores will have the list of compounds in sorted order with their binding affinities docked_proteins/docked contains the docked compounds with the .docked extension which is the same as .pdbqt format